EDUCBA

 • Web: Tableau allows working with extracts in the browser.
 So, essentially, this is possible through Tableau Server directly instead of Tableau Desktop.

-• Tableau Mobile and Biometrics: Now, Tableau employs biometrics to unlock the app supporting iOS as well as Android.
+• Tableau Mobile and Biometrics: Now, Tableau employs biometrics to unlock the app supporting iOS and Android.

-• Data Quality Warnings: This feature ensures that Web and Mobile platforms are associated with Tableau, the data remains intact.
+• Data Quality Warnings: This feature ensures the association of Web and Mobile platforms with Tableau and guarantees the integrity of the data.

 Conclusion

-In each update release, some sort of changes in the form of new features is brought to the users by Tableau.
+Tableau brings new features to the users in each update release, introducing changes in the form of new features.
 The update won’t justify an update if no new features are introduced in the tool.
 The ever-growing need of the users governs the introduction of new features.

 Recommended Articles